simolus3/drift/docs/docs/sql_api/index.md

-Integrating drift files into the database simple, they just need to be added to the `include` parameter of the `@DriftDatabase` annotation.
+Integrating drift files into the database is simple, they just need to be added to the `include` parameter of the `@DriftDatabase` annotation.
 The `tables` parameter can be omitted here, since there are no Dart-defined tables to be added to the database.